L-Briand/obor/README.md

 `chunkSize` define the number of element before the structure become infinite.
 `chunkSize` of `0` means its always infinite.
 A negative value is the same as the default implementation: always try to write the size.
-* If applied to a class or an object: `chunkSize` correspond the number of fields before the structure is serialize with infinite Mark.
+- If applied to a class or an object: `chunkSize` correspond to the numbers of fields before the structure is serialize with infinite Mark.
-* If applied on a Map or a List: `chunkSize` correspond to the number of elements before the list is serialize with infinite Mark.
+- If applied on a Map or a List: `chunkSize` correspond to the number of elements before the list is serialize with infinite Mark.
-* If applied on a String or a ByteArray with `@CborRawBytes`: `chunksize` correspond to the length in which the element is chunk.
+- If applied on a String or a ByteArray with `@CborRawBytes`: `chunksize` correspond to the length in which the element is chunked.

 ```kotlin
 @Serializable